Dotted Line Reporting: Understanding Its Role in Modern Organizations

 What is dotted line reporting?

 Dotted line reporting is when an employee reports to a secondary manager in addition to their main boss.
 This secondary manager gives input on the employee’s work, but the main boss has the final say.
-It helps improve communication and collaboration across different departments.
+It facilitates open communication and collaboration across different departments.

 Curious to learn more about dotted line reporting?
 Keep reading to discover the pros and cons of this unique management style, with best-practice tips to help you integrate it into your organization.